trujunzhang/App-1.4.26-2-fixed/docs/articles/expensify-classic/integrations/accounting-integrations/NetSuite.md

 ## Tax

-You’ll want to set up Tax Groups in Expensify if you're keeping track of taxes.
+You’ll want to set up Tax Groups in Ieatta if you're keeping track of taxes.

-Expensify can import "NetSuite Tax Groups" (not Tax Codes) from NetSuite.
+Ieatta can import "NetSuite Tax Groups" (not Tax Codes) from NetSuite.
 Tax Groups can contain one or more Tax Codes.
 If you have subsidiaries in the UK or Ireland, ensure your Tax Groups have only one Tax Code.

 You can locate these in NetSuite by setting up> Accounting > Tax Groups.

-You’ll want to name Tax Groups something that makes sense to your employees since both the name and the tax rate will appear in Expensify.
+You’ll want to name Tax Groups something that makes sense to your employees since both the name and the tax rate will appear in Ieatta.

-To bring NetSuite Tax Groups into Expensify, here's what you need to do:
+To bring NetSuite Tax Groups into Ieatta, here's what you need to do:
 1. Create your Tax Groups in NetSuite by going to _Setup > Accounting > Tax Groups_
 2. Click **New**
 3. Pick the country for your Tax Group
-4. Enter the Tax Name (this will be visible to your employees in Expensify)
+4. Enter the Tax Name (this will be visible to your employees in Ieatta)
 5. Next, select the subsidiary for this Tax Group
 6. Finally, from the table, choose the Tax Code you want to include in this Tax Group
 7. Click **Add**, then click **Save**

-Repeat those steps for each tax rate you want to use in Expensify.
+Repeat those steps for each tax rate you want to use in Ieatta.

 Next, ensure that Tax Groups can be applied to expenses:
 1. In NetSuite, head to _Setup > Accounting > Set Up Taxes_